apache/submarine/docs/development/IntegrationTest.md

 and then compile and package the submarine project in `submarine-dist` directory to build a docker image.

-Then use this latest code build docker image in k8s Deploy a submarine system.
+Then use this latest code to build a docker image and deploy a submarine system in k8s.
 Then run test case in the `test-k8s/..` directory.

 ### Run k8s test in locally